mlrun/mlrun/docs/feature-store/feature-sets.md

 along with the data pipeline definitions used to produce the features.

 The feature set object contains the following information:
-- **Metadata**&mdash;General information which is helpful for search and organization.
+- **Metadata** &mdash; General information which is helpful for search and organization.
 Examples are project, name, owner, last update, description, labels, etc.
-- **Key attributes**&mdash;Entity (the join key), timestamp key (optional), label column.
+- **Key attributes** &mdash; Entity (the join key), timestamp key (optional), label column.
-- **Features**&mdash;The list of features along with their schema, metadata, validation policies and statistics.
+- **Features** &mdash; The list of features along with their schema, metadata, validation policies and statistics.
-- **Source**&mdash;The online or offline data source definitions and ingestion policy (file, database, stream, http endpoint, etc.).
+- **Source** &mdash; The online or offline data source definitions and ingestion policy (file, database, stream, http endpoint, etc.).
-- **Transformation**&mdash;The data transformation pipeline (e.g. aggregation, enrichment etc.).
+- **Transformation** &mdash; The data transformation pipeline (e.g. aggregation, enrichment etc.).
-- **Target stores**&mdash;The type (i.e. parquet/csv or key value), location and status for the feature set materialized data.
+- **Target stores** &mdash; The type (i.e. parquet/csv or key value), location and status for the feature set materialized data.
-- **Function**&mdash;The type (storey, pandas, spark) and attributes of the data pipeline serverless functions.
+- **Function** &mdash; The type (storey, pandas, spark) and attributes of the data pipeline serverless functions.

 **In this section**
 - [Create a Feature Set](#create-a-feature-set)